frame-154.webp

 Overcoming Challenges

-BL: Starting as a senior animator without experience in Max, Houdini, or Motion Builder was daunting.
-I openly admitted my limitations and focused on my strengths in CG.
-My team supported me, and I quickly learned the tools.
-Remember: never hesitate to ask questions—even simple ones.
-The people who hired you believe in your abilities.
+BL: Starting as a senior animator without experience in 3ds Max, Houdini, or Motion Builder was daunting.
+However, my background in CG animation gave me a strong foundation.
+I openly admitted my limitations and focused on my strengths.
+With support from my game designers and teammates, I quickly learned the tools.

 A Gamer at Heart